After writing for many years, I’ve found the best writing resource: beta readers.

 - Critique is a site dedicated to having in-depth critiques.
 On this site, you get critiqued after you critique another writer’s work.

 - Critique Circle is a site dedicated to getting many different writers to see your work.
-This site uses a credit system.
-By critiquing another writer’s work, you get credit.
-You need credit for your piece to be critiqued.
-I use this one the most.
+By critiquing other work, you get credit.
+You need credit to have your piece critiqued.

-- Scribophile is a writer’s workshop that helps not only to get critiques, but also gives tips in publishing.
+- Scribophile is a writer’s workshop that helps get critiques and tips in publishing.

 - Wattpad is a community filled with different stories.
 Readers comment on the stories to give feedback.

-- WritersCafe is another community site where you post your story to get reviews and advice.
+- WritersCafe is another site where you post your story to get reviews and advice.